- Code ANCH2017

 - conduct research using the primary sources and modern scholarship on the period;

-- formulate logical arguments based on the primary source evidence
+- formulate logical arguments based on the primary source evidence; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.